Anthony Fauci Says New Study May Explain The Wide Range Of Severity In Which Patients Experience COVID-19

 SARS-CoV-2 is one of many pathogens in the coronavirus family, and not all of them cause fatal illnesses.
 Indeed, many of them cause nothing more than a mundane common cold.

-And when a virus invades a person, the body’s immune system deploys a variety of tools to fight both the current infection, and to guard against a repeated one.
+When a virus invades a person, the body’s immune system deploys a variety of tools to fight both the current infection and to guard against a repeated one.
 Those tools include antibodies and T-cells.

 Fauci used a military metaphor to describe the roles of the two systems.